Arctic Winter Games: Contingents

 Since 2004 the same nine contingents have participated in the Arctic Winter Games.
 Another four contingents have taken part in the games throughout the games' history: Russia, Magadan, Tyumen and Chukotka.
 In the table below is an overview of each contingent's appearances throughout the games.
 Prior to the 2000 Arctic Winter Games Nunavut was part of the Northwest Territories.
 After division in 1999, Nunavut competed as separate contingent.

-Host cities
+Editions

 Host cities have been in Canada, the United States, and Greenland.

 Hodgson Trophy

 The Hodgson trophy for fair play and team spirit is awarded at the end of every games.
-The trophy is named for Stuart Milton Hodgson, former Commissioner of the Northwest Territories.
+The trophy is named for Stuart (Stu) Milton Hodgson, former Commissioner of the Northwest Territories.

 The past winners of the trophy are: